Interacao-Humano-Computador/2023.2-NotaLegal/docs/verificacao/Grupo 2/Entrega 5/relato-do-resultado-storyboard.md

-# Verificação do artefato "Relato dos resultados do Storyboard"
+# Verificação do artefato "Relato do Resultado - Storyboard"

 ## Introdução